 How does NIST 800-171 Relate to CMMC?

 NIST 800-171 is the current requirement in contracts containing the DFARS clause 252.204-7012.
-CMMC is positioned to start replacing NIST 800-171 in contracts starting in 2021 and gradually rolling out over the next 5 years.
+CMMC is positioned to start replacing NIST 800-171 in contracts as soon as an official rule is made.

 How do I Generate my SPRS Score?